pintergreg/dissertation/content/en/docs/data_sources/index.md

 <figcaption><strong>(a)</strong> Model distribution</figcaption>
 <img id="fig:iphone_prices" src="tac/iphone_prices.png" alt="Price comparison">
 <figcaption><strong>(b)</strong> Price comparison</figcaption>
-<figcaption><strong>Figure 3.11.:</strong>      Based on the ``April 2017'' dataset, the different iPhone models in use are also displayed (<strong>a</strong>), and comparing Apple iPhone prices [<a href="/docs/bibliography#protalinski2017iphone" title="E. Protalinski, “iPhone prices from the original to iPhone X.” Sep.
+<figcaption><strong>Figure 3.11.:</strong>      Based on the “April 2017” dataset, the different iPhone models in use are also displayed (<strong>a</strong>), and comparing Apple iPhone prices [<a href="/docs/bibliography#protalinski2017iphone" title="E. Protalinski, “iPhone prices from the original to iPhone X.” Sep.
 12, 2017.
 Available: https://venturebeat.com/2017/09/12/iphone-prices-from-the-original-to-iphone-x/">117</a>] with the GSMArena-based source [<a href="/docs/bibliography#mohit_gsmarena" title="M. Sainani, “GSMArena Mobile Phone Devices.”
 Available: https://www.kaggle.com/msainani/gsmarena-mobile-devices">113</a>] (<strong>b</strong>).
-Versions with the lowest amount of storage denoted by ``budget'', and versions with the most expensive versions categorized as ``high-end''.     </figcaption>
+Versions with the lowest amount of storage denoted by “budget”, and versions with the most expensive versions categorized as “high-end”.     </figcaption>
 </figure>